TimThuering/N-Body-Simulation/README.md

 If you do not wish to build the project with support for CPUs with OpenMP, delete `;omp.accelerated`.

-For further details, please refer to the [Open SYCL documentation](https://github.com/OpenSYCL/OpenSYCL/blob/develop/doc/using-hipsycl.md).
+For further details, please refer to the [AdaptiveCpp documentation](https://github.com/AdaptiveCpp/AdaptiveCpp/blob/develop/doc/using-hipsycl.md).

-The project was tested with this Open SYCL [commit](https://github.com/OpenSYCL/OpenSYCL/tree/4a04f1c661b7a172ed60e92ecc35fb6c3f1de5a4).
+The project was tested with this AdaptiveCpp [commit](https://github.com/AdaptiveCpp/AdaptiveCpp/tree/4a04f1c661b7a172ed60e92ecc35fb6c3f1de5a4).

 ### Building the project with DPC++
 DPC++ is supported with the CUDA backend.